sexcoin-project/sexcoin-bootstrap/README.md

 - Mac: Sexcoin's data directory should be located in <code>~/Library/Application Support/Sexcoin/</code>.

 - Windows: Go to <code>Start>Run</code> (or press <code>WinKey+R</code>) and run: <code>explorer %APPDATA%\Sexcoin</code>
-Sexcoin's [[#Data directory chart|data directory]] will open.
+Sexcoin's data directory will open.
 "AppData" and "Application Data" are hidden by default in Windows.